Advancing the Australian Second National Action Plan on Women Peace and Security 2021-2031

 In April 2021, Australian launched its new national action plan (NAP) to guide its engagement on women, peace, and security (WPS) for the next decade.
 The plan supports Australia’s international commitments on WPS and sets out four key strategic outcomes:

-- Supporting women’s meaningful participation and needs in pace processes
+- Supporting women’s meaningful participation and needs in peace processes

 - Reducing Sexual and gender-based violence